 The watch’s beefy bracelet starts 22-mm wide at the lug, finishing at 22-mm all the way around.
 The clasp, which includes a tool-less ratcheting micro-adjustment feature, is just a hunk, a hunk of burnin’ hardware.

 Removing four links sized the Lüm-Tec 300M-3 perfectly for my seven-inch wrist, bringing the weight down to a relatively svelte 199 grams.

 Thanks to the bracelet’s snug fit and the watch’s balanced weight, this quintessential tool/dive watch fits comfortably on my G-SHOCK lovin’ wrist.

 The watch also ships with a rubber strap, which knocks a whopping 82 grams off the total weight of the watch with my sized bracelet.
 Yet, I prefer the metal bracelet.

 The 300M-3 runs off a Miyota 9015 automatic movement, rightly touted as an “economical workhorse.”
 The smooth-sweeping hackable engine features a quick-set date and a screw-down crown.

 Lum-Tec regulates all of their automatics before shipping to at least within +/- 5 seconds per day in three positions.
 After four days wear, it proved to be dead-nuts accurate, clocking in at +/- zero seconds per day.
-(ETA: After 5 days it dropped 2 seconds, averaging -0.43 s/d.)
+(ETA: After 5 weeks, it has averaged -1.44 s/d.)